 - Mean of Data Set Y = 13.8

-Now, we need to calculate the difference between the data points and the mean value.
+We must calculate the difference between the data points and the mean value.

 Similarly, calculate for all values of the data set X.

-Calculate the square of the difference for both the data sets X and Y.
+Calculate the square of the difference for both the data sets, X and Y.